-We are thrilled to open our newest flagship home on Albany Avenue in Brooklyn this week.
+We are thrilled to open our newest flagship home on Albany Avenue in Brooklyn this week, Common Albany.
 In every Common home, we have tough choices to make about furnishing, decorations, and common spaces.
-In this one, we had one of the toughest decisions of all: what board games to choose for the game room?
+In this one, we had one of the toughest decisions of all: What board games to choose for the game room?

 We had space for about 20 games, enough to offer a decent variety without cluttering up the room.
 Picking the right games can set the tone for a warm, social space.
 Choose the wrong games (Diplomacy, perhaps?) may send the message that we want our members to get really, really angry at each other.

 So we decided to pick games that have a few key characteristics: